Skip to main content

 • The camera is super versatile: landscapes, portraits, wildlife, fast action...

-• Requires no changing of lenses
+• No changing lenses

 • Has great 4K video